 This trend towards centralization seems inevitable.
 Some people will always be more motivated than others to seize power and control.
 And they will be able to do so because the rest of us like convenience and simplicity.

 It’s a lot easier for me to order everything through one website, like Amazon, then to have to go to 10 different websites to get my clothes, food, books, devices, etc. And don’t even get me started on how much of a pain it is to do anything on Craigslist (which is still a centralized service).

 Even if you look at the latest technologies promising decentralization for the masses like the blockchain, it’s already appearing to be moving towards more centralization.
 One company, Coinbase, has something like over 40% of all Bitcoin wallets in existence.
 On top of that, it is estimated that 1,000 people own 40% of all Bitcoin.
-Even individual projects that are decentralized technology, have only a small group of individuals who control all the decisions, like Bitcoin itself.
+Even individual projects, like Bitcoin itself, have only a small group of individuals who control all the decisions.

 While I personally think decentralized organization is the better form of the two, the more I think about it, the more it seems to me that any human designed system eventually becomes centralized.
 When people are involved, the drive for convenience and power are hard to overcome.